 Gosh here I am once again, so ridiculously busy it is making my brain ache!
-How has it been almost two weeks since our return from
+How has it been almost two weeks since our return from Vienna?!
+Well better late than never, here are a few foodie snaps of our wonderful trip to the beautiful city of Vienna.

 Nathan enjoying a frankfurter wrapped in dough, which is deep fried, then brushed with garlic butter not the healthiest option, but very tasty indeed